ChaosLights/UE5.0-Steam-Multiplayer-Plugin/README.md

-# Unreal Engine 5 Steam Multiplayer Plugin
+# Unreal Engine 5 Multiplayer Plugin

 ## WARNING:
 ### The plugin is made for Unreal Engine 5.0, please check if you are using a different version.

 ## Introduction:
-This is a C++-based plugin designed to create an attractive multiplayer menu specifically for the Steam platform.
+This is a C++-based plugin designed to create an attractive multiplayer menu while allowing seamless coop via Steam/Epic Games Platform.

 Screenshots:
 <img src="main_menu.png">